SNaveenMathew/ml_book/linear_regression.md

 We know that $\alpha(1-\alpha) \in (0, 0.25) \forall \alpha \in (0,1)$.
 Therefore, the resulting term is always non-positive.
 From normal equations it is known that the solution is unique for an invertible covariance matrix.
 Therefore, for $w(1) \neq w(2)$ such that $w(1) \in R^{(p+1)\times 1}, w(2) \in R^{(p+1)\times 1}$ we have $l(w(3)) - (\alpha l(w(1)) + (1-\alpha) l(w_2)) \le 0$ where $w(3)$ is a convex combination of $w(1), w(2)$, and equality is attained only when $w(1) = w(2)$.
 Therefore, the OLS linear regression loss function is convex (For $z(3) \in (z(1), z(2))$ such that $w(3) = \alpha w(1) + (1-\alpha)w(2), \alpha \in (0,1)$, if we have $f(w(3)) < \alpha f(w(1)) + (1-\alpha)f(w(2))$ then $f$ is a convex function)

-Combining results across sections 2.1.2.1, 2.1.4.1 and 2.1.4.3: Consider OLS linear regression estimation on a data set with invertible covariance matrix.
+Combining results across sections 2.1.2.1, 2.1.4.1 and 2.1.4.3: Consider OLS linear regression estimation on a data set with invertible Gram/covariance matrix.
 We know from normal equations that the estimated weight vector is unique.
 For such a case we know two results: 1) the loss function decreases as long as the gradient with respect to weights is non-zero, 2) the loss function is convex with respect to the weights.
 Combining these results we conclude that for the given data set gradient descent will asymptotically converge to global optima for a suitably chosen small learning rate $\alpha$.
 The first order optimality condition (weights are unconstrained) will be met at the global optima: $\bigg[\frac{\partial l}{\partial w}\bigg]_{w=\hat{W}} = \vec{0}$.

 ### 2.1.5.
 Issues with gradient descent